Find free Maryland marriage records to learn more about an individual or explore your family history through genealogical research.

 In cases where the Clerk of Circuit Court cannot provide the requested record, citizens should explore Maryland marriage archives, which can help with genealogical research.
 Learn more about the Maryland State Archives marriage records below.

-How To Find Free Archived Marriage Records in Maryland for Genealogy Research
+How To Find Free Archived Marriage Records in MD for Genealogy Research

 Historical marriage data is available through the Maryland State Archives, and these records can help people research their lineage.
 These marriage archives encompass centuries of records, including data from the mid-1600s until 2013.
 They’re available in many formats, with some marriage indexes available online.